 AIA, LEED-AP, NCARB, is president of Main Street Architecture.
-A graduate of the School of Architecture at Virginia Tech in 1984 and a licensed Architect since 1987, Mr. Kitselman has over 30 years experience in the practice of Architecture and is licensed in Virginia, West Virginia, Maryland.
+A graduate of the School of Architecture at Virginia Tech in 1984 and a licensed Architect since 1987, Mr. Kitselman has over 36 years experience in the practice of Architecture and is licensed in Virginia, West Virginia, Maryland.
 Before co-founding MSA he worked at architectural firms in Springfield, Fairfax, and Leesburg.
 He has served on the Board of Directors of the Waterford Foundation, and as vice chairman of the Berryville Architectural Review Board.
-Currently he serves as Town Councilman for Ward 2 in Berryville, Chairman of the Berryville Area Development Authority, and on the Board of The Taylorstown Community Store.
+He served as Town Councilman for Ward 2 in Berryville, and is currently Chairman of the Berryville Area Development Authority.
 He is a member of The American Institute of Architects, NCARB, USGBC, and is a LEED Accredited Professional.
 Mr. Kitselman has a wide range of experience including residential and commercial design, historic tax credit rehabilitation, adaptive re-use, contextual design, sustainable design, and project management.,

 joined MSA in 2005.
 She was born in Loudoun County and lived there until she moved to Berryville in 1998.
 Her title is Director of Branding and Graphic Design, and she has more than 30 years of experience in the graphic arts.
 She has worked for three newspapers, an ad agency and a magazine, among other jobs in Leesburg, Purcellville, Herndon and Reston.
 While working for the newspapers and the magazine, she won over 50 awards in the state of Virginia for her design and layout work.